 This website contains adult material and is only suitable for those 18 years or older.
 Click Enter only if you are at least 18 years of age.or Exit

-Cannabidiol, commonly known as CBD, is the non-psychoactive component of the chemical makeup of cannabis.
-It is consumed in the form of an oil, which is derived from the cannabis plant.
-CBD interacts with the receptors and the endocannabinoid system (which is found in mammals including humans and dogs) to produce the various alleviating properties cannabis is known for.
-Unlike THC (the psychoactive chemical in the cannabis plant), CBD can be used to help treat both dogs and humans alike for medical ailments without the "high."
+Cannabidiol, widely referred to as CBD, represents the non-psychoactive constituent of the chemical composition within cannabis.
+It's typically consumed in the form of oil, extracted from the cannabis plant.
+CBD engages with receptors in the endocannabinoid system, present in mammals such as humans and dogs, generating the diverse therapeutic attributes associated with cannabis.
+Unlike THC (the psychoactive compound in cannabis), CBD can be utilized to address medical conditions in both dogs and humans, devoid of the accompanying "high."

 CBD oil is a safe, natural alternative medicine for both dogs and humans alike.
 Unfortunately due its classification as a Schedule I drug and legality in few states, CBD oil products are not found widely outside of the internt market.
 As more research is conducted within the cannabis industry by scientific officials, there is hope for improvement in the availability of CBD products in the mainstream market.